 The Inherited Curse

 The curse which fell upon our first parents, Adam and Eve, was not restricted to them only.
 Every individual born thereafter was born under the same curse, not only because of the genetic connection to Adam and Eve, but because every individual since has made the same fatal choice, choosing his or her own way instead of God’s way, and as a result suffers the same consequences.
 One of their sons, Cain, murdered his brother Abel in a rage of jealousy.
-And the curse continues to be inherited and chosen by every person in every generation.

 Death became operational not only in those first human beings, but its negative effects could now be transmitted to future generations through the human genome.
 Mutations are problem areas, deficiencies in the genetic code, and they result in negative consequences to the human organism.
 These negative effects were now able to multiply across future generations.
 How much of the sickness that we humans experience results from the negative behaviors practiced by past generations?
 Medical science is just beginning to understand the magnitude.